 The high stability is often praised by the buyers of the Intex Challenger K2.
 Furthermore, according to the customer, the skeg is easy to attach and remove.
 The assembly of the Challenger K2 takes barely 10 minutes.

 A few customers noticed a plastic smell after unpacking, which only went away after a few tours.
 Note that the inflatable kayak is less suitable for stronger winds than a rigid kayak.
 The supplied paddles were also too short for a buyer.

-Which disadvantages must you keep in mind?
-Some customers noted that they had problems with the Challenger in high winds.
+What could be better: Some customers noted that they had problems with the Challenger in high winds.

 More features: 21-gauge PVC construction, tarpaulin bottom, multiple air chambers, double lock valves, comes with carrying bag, pump, and paddle

 With a durable body and a tarpaulin bottom, the Sevylor Quikpak K1 is a watersport craft for one person.
 With a weight capacity of up to 400 lbs, it is an inflatable kayak that is designed for you to sit on top.